bmann/bmcgarden/_notes/Seeds.md

 ---
 ---
-My digital garden is hosted at <https://notes.bmannconsulting.com>.
+I have a lapsed [[LogSeq]] site at <https://notes.bmannconsulting.com>. [[Wikilinks]] (represented by square brackets) that don't have local pages link out to external notes.

 Below are some pathways into the garden, and seeds of ideas and concepts.
-You can also browse the [note representing this page directly](https://notes.bmannconsulting.com/#/page/boris%20mann%20digital%20notes%20garden).

 ## Recent